MKujawa1/Filmweb-scraping/README.md

 # Filmweb-scraping
-Get movies data from filmweb website with requests and BeautifulSoup
+Get movies data from filmweb website with requests and BeautifulSoup.
+Added filtering and sorting data in GUI with dearpygui.